ultraJeff/rhacm-workshop/05.Governance-Risk-Compliance/README.md

 ### Stage 2 - Allow traffic from the Ingress Controller

 In this section, you will modify the policy you have created in the previous section.
 You will add another ObjectDefinition entry to the policy.
 The ObjectDefinition will apply a second NetworkPolicy object onto the webserver-acm namespace in the managed cluster.
 The NetworkPolicy object will allow traffic from the Ingress Controller to reach the webserver application in port 8080.
-An example definition of the NetworkPolicy object -
+An example definition of the NetworkPolicy object:

 ```
 apiVersion: networking.k8s.io/v1